Extreme deconvolution: Inferring complete distribution functions from noisy, heterogeneous and incomplete observations: Introduction

+Most existing approaches to density estimation only apply in the high~ sig\-nal-to-noise regime [e.g., \cite{McLachlan1988}; \cite{Silverman86a}; \cite{diebolt94a}], and most approaches to density estimation from noisy samples are nonparametric techniques that assume that the noise is homoskedastic [e.g., \cite{Stefanski90a}; \cite{Zhang90a}].
+The case of heteroskedastic uncertainties has only recently attracted attention [e.g., \cite{Delaigle08a}; \cite{Staudenmayer08a}], and all of the approaches that have been developed so far are nonparametric.
+None of these approaches can be used when only incomplete data are available, although parametric techniques that properly account for incomplete, but noiseless, data have been developed [Ghahramani and Jordan (\citeyear{Ghahramani1994b}, \citeyear{Ghahramani1994})].

-A frequently used density estimation technique is to model the distribution function as a sum of Gaussian distributions by optimizing the likelihood of this model given the data \citep[\eg][]{McLachlan1988}.
-We show that this approach can be generalized in the presence of noisy, heterogeneous, and incomplete data.
+In this paper we show that the frequently used Gaussian-mixture-model approach to density estimation can be generalized in the presence of noisy, heterogeneous and incomplete data.
 The likelihood of the model for each data point is given by the model convolved with the (unique) uncertainty distribution of that data point; the objective function is obtained by simply multiplying these individual likelihoods together for the various data points.
-Optimizing this objective function one obtains a maximum likelihood estimate of the distribution (more specifically, of its parameters).
+Optimizing this objective function, one obtains a maximum likelihood estimate of the distribution (more specifically, of its parameters).

-While optimization of this objective function can, in principle, be performed by a generic optimizer, we develop an Expectation-Maximization (EM) algorithm that optimizes the objective function.
-This algorithm works in much the same way as the normal EM algorithm for mixture of Gaussians density estimation, except that an additional degree of incompleteness is given by the actual values of the observables, since we only have access to noisy projections of the actual observables; in the expectation step these actual values are estimated based on the noisy and projected measured values and the current estimate of the distribution function.
-In the limit in which the noise is absent but the data are lower dimensional projections of the quantities of interest, this algorithm reduces to the algorithm described in \citet{Ghahramani1994,Ghahramani1994b}.
+While optimization of this objective function can, in principle, be performed by a generic optimizer, we develop an Expectation--Maximization (EM) algorithm that optimizes the objective function.
+This algorithm works in much the same way as the normal EM algorithm for mixture-of-Gaussians density estimation, except that an additional degree of incompleteness is given by the actual values of the observables, since we only have access to noisy projections of these; in the expectation step these actual values are estimated based on the noisy and incomplete measured values and the current estimate of the distribution function.
+In the limit in which the noise is absent but the data are lower dimensional projections of the quantities of interest, this algorithm reduces to the algorithm described in Ghahramani and Jordan (\citeyear{Ghahramani1994b}, \citeyear{Ghahramani1994}).